jaheyns/CfdOF/README.md

 install it manually from [here](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi#ms-mpi-downloads).
 MPI is needed in order to run in parallel.

-Set the OpenFOAM install directory in the preferences panel to the install directory ending in the 'vXXXX' subfolder (where XXXX is the version number installed) for the MinGW package, or the BlueCFD install directory.
+Set the OpenFOAM install directory in the preferences panel to the BlueCFD install directory, or the directory ending in the 'vXXXX' subfolder (where XXXX is the version number installed) in the case of the MinGW package.
 It will be automatically detected in the default install locations.

 Any version of [ParaView](https://www.paraview.org/download/) can be installed,